 Apart from careers in the arts and teaching, Drama develops public speaking, presentation skills, critical thinking, teamwork, cultural awareness and personal reflection.

-The transferrable skills from Drama are important in developing skills which will be into a contract of a cont invaluable in the workplace.
+The transferrable skills from Drama are important in developing skills which will be invaluable in the workplace.
 Many of our students go on to study A level Drama and Theatre here at Marlborough then on to higher education courses in the arts.
-However students find Drama a great facilitating subject for careers including Law, English, Journalism, Broadcasting and Education.
+However students find

+Drama a great facilitating subject for careers including Law, English, Journalism, Broadcasting and Education.